mozsearch/mozsearch/tests/tests/metadata/README.md

-This directory contains one-off manually generated versions of metadata that we download from taskcluster for mozilla-central and other gecko repositories.
+This directory contains one-off manually generated versions of metadata that we download from taskcluster for firefox-main and other gecko repositories.

 Right now it's somewhat of a feature that the files only cover a small